hughrun/autodidact/to-be-read.md

 * Philosophy and real politics / Raymond Guess
 * Comrade: an essay on political belonging / Jodi Dean
 * [Better work together](https://www.betterworktogether.co/buythebook) / Susan Basterfield & Anthony Cabraal
+* The plague / Albert Camus
+* How to do nothing: resisting the attention economy / Jenny Odell